openSUSE/news-o-o/_posts/2013-03-08-sneak-preview-ii-opensuse-12-3-for-servers.markdown

 If you are as excited as we are about the new release and can't wait that few extra days, you can [get RC2](http://software.opensuse.org/developer) right now and when the final release is published, there will be updates in the existing software repositories to seamlessly migrate to the final version.
 So, go get it now!

-_Article contributed by Michal HruÅ¡eckÃ½ and Will Stephenson_
+_Article contributed by Michal Hrušecký and Will Stephenson_